ZRiddle/CHIPS/README.md

 This is a simple front end that routes to the appropriate model microservice.

-Ex: POST request to https://chips.ai/model1
+Ex: POST request to https://chips.progleasing.com/test_model

-This will forward the request to the `model1` service for scoring
+This will forward the request to the `test_model` service for scoring

 ### Model instances